By Douglas Yeo (May 11, 2017; revised June 30, 2026)

 Ron had been thinking about this himself and gave a presentation on the subject at the International Trombone Festival in Valencia, Spain, in 2015.
 Since then, I’ve continued to think about his question, and the answer that I gave to Ron at that time.

-Earlier this week, I was in the radio studios of Central Sound at Arizona PBS, where I regularly go to be the voice of the radio program, Arizona Encore! that is broadcast locally on KBAQ (KBACH) 89.5 and can also be heard anywhere in the world on the KBAQ website at 7:00 pm on Tuesdays and on demand with the Central Sound at Arizona PBS mobile app.
-In addition to voicing programs, I also write scripts for Arizona Encore! and another program that Central Sound produces, ASU in Concert.
+For several years, I was a voice of the radio program, Arizona Encore! that is broadcast locally in Phoenix on KBAQ (KBACH) 89.5 and can also be heard anywhere in the world on the KBAQ website at 7:00 pm on Tuesdays.

 While writing a script for an Arizona Encore! show that included Antonin Dvořák’s “American” String Quartet, Op.
 12 in F major, Op.
 96, Ron’s question came to mind again.
 I pulled out the comments I wrote when he first posed the question and thought that this would be a good time to turn them into a short article to provoke thought and discussion.
 I think anyone who lives in the United States would answer this question in their own way.
 But here’s what I think.